-Address: Chalk Farm Road, London NW1 8EH Web: www.roundhouse.org.uk Email: access@roundhouse. org.uk Hours: box office and Blue Badge booking Tues-Fri 9am-9pm, Sat-Mon 9am-5pm Dates: check website for dates Entry: ticket prices vary depending on performance and seat
+Address: Chalk Farm Road, London NW1 8EH Web: www.roundhouse.org.uk Email: access@roundhouse.org.uk Hours: Roundhouse Bar and Café Mon-Sun 10.30am-5.30pm, box office and Blue Badge booking Tues-Fri 9am-9pm, Sat-Mon 9am-5pm Dates: check website for dates and performances Entry: ticket prices vary depending on performance and seat

-A former Victorian steam-engine shed, The Roundhouse hosts a dynamic programme of live theatre, music, dance, comedy and circus.
-It aims to reach out to teenagers and young adults, with its range of fantastic workshops, courses and other projects.
+A former Victorian steam-engine shed, The Roundhouse hosts a dynamic programme of live theatre, music, dance, comedy, and circus acts.
+It aims to reach out to teenagers and young adults, with its range of fantastic workshops, courses, and other projects.

 Following a £30-million redevelopment in the mid 2000s, it makes a highly accessible place to catch both household names and emerging talent, from the likes of Elton John and the Royal Shakespeare Company to award-winning choreographer and dancer Akram Khan.
 There's also a year-round roster of creative projects for 11- to 30-year-olds in the Paul Hamlyn Roundhouse Studios: courses include poetry writing, music production, band development and even an introduction to working in a TV crew, all at affordable prices.
 In addition, 13- to 25-year-old members can rent equipment, recording studios, production suites and rehearsal rooms at low rates.
+The space is also available to hire for gala evenings, parties, conferences and even weddings; more details can be found on the website.

 Access is excellent.
 There are seven Blue Badge spaces (best reserved in advance) in the on-site car park, from where a ramp leads directly into Level 1 of the building.
-Alternatively, the main entrance on Chalk Farm Road offers level access through power-assisted doors into Level 0, where the reception desk, box office and cloakroom have low counters.
+Alternatively, the main entrance on Chalk Farm Road offers level access through power-assisted doors into Level 0, where the reception desk, box office and cloakroom all have low counters.
 You'll find accessible toilets opposite the lift (too small for mobility scooters) on all three levels of the building.
-There are dedicated wheelchair spaces in both the studio and Main Space, with the best views being from the Circle slots - so much so that you may face competition from press photographers.
-The balcony handrail has been lowered to offer a better view.
-In addition, there's an infrared-assisted hearing system in both theatre spaces (headsets loaned for free) and an induction loop at the box office.
-Braille/tactile signs have been installed throughout the venue.
-There are also two wheelchairs available for use.
-Autism-friendly "relaxed" performances are held for some productions (check the website for details), with lower lighting and music and a chill-out space for those who may need to leave the performance.
+There are dedicated wheelchair spaces in both the Studio Theatre and Main Space, with the best views being from the Circle slots - so much so that you may face competition from press photographers.
+The balcony handrail has been lowered to offer a better view to wheelchair users.
+In addition, there's an infrared-assisted hearing system in both theatre spaces (headsets loaned for free) and an induction loop at the box office too.

+Braille/tactile signs have been installed throughout the venue and there are also a number of wheelchairs available to borrow.
+Autism-friendly "relaxed" performances are held for some productions (check the website for up-to-date details).
+During these performances there is lower lighting and music and a chill-out space for those who may need to leave the performance too.
 Visual stories on the website take visitors through all the Roundhouse's different spaces to reduce anxiety ahead of visiting, while staff have been trained in autism awareness and the duty manager can organise queue-jumping and other help.
 Complimentary tickets are offered to personal assistants and support workers, and wheelchair positions and accessible seats come with one free ticket as standard.

-FOOD & DRINK ► The resident Roundhouse Bar & Café bar/restaurant (020 74248495) offers a stylish, accessible setting to grab a drink or light snack.
+FOOD & DRINK ▶ The resident Roundhouse Bar & Café bar/restaurant (020 74248495) offers a stylish, accessible setting to grab a drink or light snack.
+There are also a variety of bars throughout the main space and foyer.

-002 Wembley Stadium
+003 Wembley Stadium